yadhukrishna008/Selenium-Automation-Ecommerce/README.md

-📖 Overview

-This project is a Test Automation Framework built using Java + Selenium + TestNG (or Cucumber) for automating test cases on the Rahul Shetty Academy Selenium Practice E-Commerce Site
+This project is a Test Automation Framework built using Java + Selenium WebDriver + TestNG / Cucumber (BDD) for automating test cases on the GreenKart E-Commerce practice site.

-.

-The framework automates key e-commerce flows such as:

-Searching for a product

-Adding products to the cart

-Increasing/decreasing quantity

-Proceeding to checkout

-Validating cart contents and pricing

-It follows industry best practices with Page Object Model (POM) design and is designed to be scalable, reusable, and CI/CD ready.
+The framework validates core e-commerce functionalities including product search, cart operations, checkout, and offers (Top Deals).
+It follows Page Object Model (POM) with Page Factory to ensure maintainability, reusability, and scalability.
+The framework is designed to be CI/CD ready and integrates with Extent Reports for reporting.

-🛠️ Tech Stack
+Tech Stack:

 Language: Java (JDK 11/17)

 Build Tool: Maven

-Testing Framework: TestNG (or Cucumber BDD)

 Automation Tool: Selenium WebDriver

+Testing Framework: TestNG / Cucumber (BDD)

-Design Pattern: Page Object Model (POM)
+Design Pattern: Page Object Model (POM) with Page Factory

 Reporting: Extent Reports

-CI/CD: Jenkins
+CI/CD Integration: Jenkins